Skip to Content

 How To Make Turkey Broth In Slow Cooker

-1. Add ingredients to a large stockpot.
+STEP 1: Add ingredients to a large stockpot.
 Fill the pot 3/4 full with water.
-Bring to a boil then reduce heat to let simmer for about 9 hours.
+Bring to a boil then reduce heat to let simmer covered on low for 6-9 hours.

-2. Add more water through the process if necessary.
-Scoop off extra scum from the top if needed.
+STEP 2: Add more water through the process if necessary.
+Scoop off extra scum (the foamy stuff) from the top while it’s cooking.

 How To Use Broth

-• Substitute water with broth when cooking rice or quinoa for a greater depth of flavor.
+• You can substitute the water with broth when cooking rice or quinoa.
+The broth ingredients will be absorbed by the grain as it cooks, creating a greater depth of flavor.

-• Cook mashed potatoes or sweet potatoes in broth instead of water.
+• Try cooking mashed potatoes or sweet potatoes in broth instead of water.
 It tastes delicious!

-• Use it to make gravy or sauces.
+• Broth can be used in replacement of drippings to make gravy or sauces.

-• Sip it as a healing elixir.
+• Sip it as a healing drink.
 Many people enjoy a cup of warm broth lightly seasoned with salt and pepper for its health benefits.

 Turkey Broth Recipe

 One of the easiest ways to make bone broth.
-Use turkey, herbs and vegetables for a deep golden broth that's rich in protein and gelatin.
+Use turkey, fresh herbs and vegetables for a deep golden broth that's rich in protein and gelatin.
+This broth can be used as a base for soups, or sipped like a tea on its own.

 Save Recipe!
 Pin This Print It